"Preserve Maine Waters" Stickers

 Owners of non-Maine registered boats will continue to be required to purchase and affix a separate nonresident sticker.
 Neither type of owner sees new or additional costsjust an automatically combined cost for owners of Maine-registered watercraft.

 No sticker is required for operating a boat in tidal waters.
-The Warden Service determines the boundary between inland and tidal waters on tidal rivers.
+Contact your regional Warden Service for the exact boundary between tidal and waters specific rivers.
 "Motorized watercraft" includes any boat with any type of motor, including canoes with electric motors and personal watercraft.

 How much?
 Where to get it?
 Where to put it?

 The Maine Resident sticker is physically attached to the Maine watercraft registration and its $10 cost is combined automatically with the in-state watercraft registration fee.
 The Nonresident sticker continues to cost $20.